 Although studies have shown that affirmations are a psychological effect, people still believe it’s magical.
 Unfortunately, it isn’t.
 The self-affirmation theory helps us to understand we can maintain a cheerful composure by saying what we repeatedly believe (Steele, 1988).

-Does Positive Affirmation Work?
+Does Positive Affirmations Work?

 Sometimes we fear failure so much that we magnify the tasks ahead of us.
 We always think of the worst that can happen.
 These thoughts continue to grow and make us relent.
 As a result, we end up losing many opportunities.